marcolacagnina/hpc-cluster-optimizer/README.md

 ## A Success Case: The LJ22 Global Minimum

-To demonstrate the solver's capability, I present a complete optimization run for the LJ22 cluster.
+To demonstrate the solver's capability, a complete optimization run for the LJ22 cluster is presented.
 This is the largest cluster for which the algorithm consistently found the **exact global minimum (0.00% error)**.

 The figure below shows the transition from a semi-ordered, high-energy initial configuration to the final, perfectly symmetric, low-energy structure.